Advertiser disclosure

 If you have a high DTI, or just want to lower it, there are two ways to do so.
 Either reduce your monthly recurring debt or increase your gross monthly income.

 To reduce your monthly debt, pay off credit cards or pay down other loans that you’re able to.
-Or, consider a consolidation or refinanced loan that could lower your monthly payments, especially for student loans.
+Perhaps consider a consolidation or refinanced loan that could lower your monthly payments, especially for student loans.
 To increase your income, consider asking for a raise or taking on a side job.
 Overall, if your DTI is high, it’s important to pay off your debts before taking on more.

 Also see: Do student loans affect buying a house?